Young veteran clutches his knee in pain from a service related injury, one of the most common disabilities claimed for va benefits

 Migraines and Severe Headaches

 Headaches are normal but many veterans report suffering from migraines so severe they leave them unable to function.
-Veterans report migraines at a higher frequency than the general population.
-Many suffer greatly from this type of disability.
+During a migraine attack, any sensory input feels amplified, often to the point of pain.

 VA disability benefits are available for veterans suffering from migraines.
-This prevalence of migraines is attributed to mental trauma and traumatic head injuries sustained by many veterans.
 The amount of VA benefits available for migraines depends on the frequency and severity of the headaches.

 Limitation of Flexion in the Knee